Aventus-Network-Services/Grants-Program/applications/Aventus_Network.md

 - Expand the Aventus Gateway to support a multi-parachain environment - estimated duration: 5 months.
 - Expand the Aventus ecosystem to support Aventus as a Parachain - estimated duration: 4 months.
 - Test and improve the Aventus cloud infrastructure as needed to support increased traffic - estimated duration: 2 months.
 - Please note that development work has already started and it may be possible to work on multiple tasks in parallel therefore the calendar time ‘from now’ in the best case scenario may be reduced by up to 20% from shown.
-Please see the project overview document attached for more information.

 ### Milestones